ibm-cloud-docs/power-iaas/faq.md

 {: faq}

 For planned maintenance and disruptive changes, the Power Systems Virtual Server operations team sends you notifications at least 7 days in advance.
 Watch the Notifications space in the IBM Cloud dashboard for these alerts.
 You can receive a copy of these notifications directly in your inbox if your email is subscribed for notifications.

+## How do I convert existing volumes to replication enabled volumes?
+{: #convert-to-replication-vol}
+{: faq}

+You can  retype the volume to toggle the `replicationEnable` flag of the volume using this [API()]().
+This is possible only when the storage host of existing volume supports replication.

+## How can I check whether volume is already replication enabled?
+{: #check-for-replication-vol}
+{: faq}

+You need to check the `replicationEnabled` attribute of the volume.
+A volume is replicationEnabled when it is true.

+## How can I check whether volume is primary or auxiliary volume?
+{: #check-for-primary-vol}
+{: faq}

+Volume is auxiliary when `isAuxiliary` field of volume is true.
+When `replicationEnabled` is true and `isAuxiliary` is false then volume is a primary volume.